-- i.
+i.
 The Committee on Faculty Rights and Responsibilities, acting on behalf of the faculty, interprets provisions of the Faculty Handbook.
 Under the circumstances described herein, it renders judgments concerning faculty rights and responsibilities (see section VII.A, below), and appeals arising out of faculty salary grievances (see section VII.B, below); disciplinary actions (see section VII.C, below); and appointment, tenure and promotion procedures (see section V.A.4.b.vii, above).

-In addition, the Committee on Faculty Rights and Responsibilities will oversee implementation of the Intellectual Property Policy as it pertains to faculty intellectual property and serves as an appellate body in the event of disagreements between the University and the creator of intellectual property, submitting its determinations to the Provost for the final decision, all as described in and consistent with the Policy. - ii.
-The Committee is composed of six members, four of whom hold tenure at the time of appointment, and three alternates, not more than two of whom hold tenure at the time of appointment.
-The six members are selected by each Division in Arts & Sciences (Creative Arts, Humanities, Sciences, Social Sciences), Heller and IBS.
-Two of the three alternates are selected from the School of Arts & Sciences, and the third from either Heller or IBS.
+ii.
+The Committee is composed of seven members, five of whom hold tenure at the time of appointment, and three alternates, not more than two of whom hold tenure at the time of appointment.